History of Yemen: Ancient history

-The Sabaean Mukarrib Karib'il Watar I, in the 7th century BC, recorded the undertaking of eight campaigns, one in which he defeated the reign of Awsan, and divided its land between himself and his allies.
+The Sabaean Mukarrib Karib'il Watar I, in the 7th century BC, recorded the undertaking of eight campaigns, one in which he defeated the kingdom of Awsan, and divided its land between himself and his allies.
 Lack of water in the Arabian Peninsula prevented the Sabaeans from unifying the entire peninsula.
 Instead, they established various colonies to control trade routes.
 Evidence of Sabaean influence is found in Eritrea and northern Ethiopia, where the South Arabian alphabet religion and pantheon, and the South Arabian style of art and architecture were introduced.
 The Sabaeans created a sense of identity through their religion.
 They worshipped Almaqah and believed themselves to be his children.
 For centuries, the Sabaeans controlled outbound trade across the Bab-el-Mandeb, a strait separating the Arabian Peninsula from the Horn of Africa and the Red Sea from the Indian Ocean.

 By the 3rd century BC, Qataban, Hadramout and Ma'in became independent from Saba and established themselves in the Yemeni arena.
 Minaean rule stretched as far as Dedan, with their capital at Baraqish.
 The Sabaeans regained their control over Ma'in after the collapse of Qataban in 50 BC.
 By the time of the Roman expedition to Arabia Felix in 25 BC, the Sabaeans were once again the dominating power in Southern Arabia.
 Aelius Gallus was ordered to lead a military campaign to establish Roman dominance over the Sabaeans.
 The Romans had a vague and contradictory geographical knowledge about Arabia Felix or Yemen.
 The Roman army of ten thousand men reached Marib, but was not able to conquer the city, according to Cassius Dio and Pliny the Elder.
 Strabo's close relationship with Aelius Gallus led him to attempt to justify his friend's failure in his writings.
 It took the Romans six months to reach Marib and sixty days to return to Egypt.
 The Romans blamed their Nabataean guide and executed him for treachery.
 No direct mention in Sabaean inscriptions of the Roman expedition has yet been found.